tuxrace/react-rekeep-app/README.md

 }
 ```

-2. To get store data and update function import useRekeep hook.
+2. Get store data and update function anywhere in your app, using the useRekeep hook.
 ```tsx
 import React from 'react'
 import { useRekeep } from 'rekeep'